alex-esc/PD-instruments/sequencer/readme.md

 ## FIREPLACE for your phone or tablet

-### iPhones and iPads
+### Android, iPhones & iPad

-Download and install [MobMuPlat](https://apps.apple.com/us/app/mobmuplat/id597679399), this app runs desktop pure data apps like FIREPLACE on your phone.
+1. Download and install MobMuPlat *([iPhone/iPad](https://apps.apple.com/us/app/mobmuplat/id597679399) or [Android/Samsung](https://play.google.com/store/apps/details?id=com.iglesiaintermedia.mobmuplat&hl=en_US&gl=US))*, this app runs desktop pure data apps like FIREPLACE on your phone.

-Now click here to download FIREPLACE, next you need to extract the contents on the MobMuPlat folder.
+2. Now click here to download FIREPLACE, next you need to extract the contents on the MobMuPlat folder.
 Here's a small guide, scroll down to the section called ["Loading it onto your device"](https://danieliglesia.com/mobmuplat/doc/index.htm).

-To run the patch on your phone or tablet you need to download an app called MobMuPlat.
-Then import both files (`.pd` and `.mmp`) into your device's MobMuPLat folder (once the app is installed you should have a folder called mobmuplat, use your device file browser to move the files into the mobmuplat folder).
-Now open the MobMuPlat app and browse the list of patches until you see the sequencer and tap on it to open it. (more detailed docuemntation soon to come)
+3. Now open the MobMuPlat app and browse the list of patches until you see the sequencer and tap on it to open it.

 ## Why I made FIREPLACE: